A fact or two:

 Issues of the Journal and previous DSGB magazines are being digitized and several are available for download.
 This, and revision and editing of DSGB website pages, will be occupying us for some time.

-With effect February 2017 Shaun Ferguson retires from the posts of Secretary and Treasurer of the DSGB, and Bryan Parry takes over.
+With effect February 2017 Bryan Parry takes over the posts of Secretary and Treasurer of the DSGB

 Most recent changes (August 2017): some editing and tidying of the "Basics" section, "Dozenite system" by Pasumarty added;More DSGB magazines digitised; New dozenal url references, Dozenal apps from the DSA.
 "Splash" section revised and extended; New dozenal clock for your desktop (java) - in Applications; "Hamburg Musical Notation" added to application section; TGM (pdf archive of first edition); revised TGM booklet (pdf: spellings, spacing, general corrections), DSGB Newscast Archives added (Magazines in pdf format).
 These pdf versions of the Duodecimal Newscast have been produced for us by the DSA from scans of the original magazines.
 More will be published here in due course.